Do you need to migrate a WordPress site between servers? What about from production to a local environment?

 Why Migrate a Website?

-Migrating a website is not a task that you need to do often.
+Migrating a site is not a task that you need to do often.
 Here are the most popular scenarios that will require you to do it:

 - Moving between servers – when you reach your time to scale up and improve your website speed, you’ll need to move to a different server or host.